 MCMC draws random samples from a reversible Markov chain.
 It then computes sample averages to estimate population statistics.
 The designer picks the Markov chain so that its equilibrium probability density function corresponds to the solution of a given computational problem.
-The correlated samples can require cycling through a long burn-in period before the Markov chain equilibrates.
+The correlated samples can require cycling through a long "burn in" period before the Markov chain equilibrates.
+We show that careful (non-blind) noise injection can speed up this lengthy burn-in period.